-- The time and effort you put into the activity indicate you intend to make it profitable
+- The time and effort you put into the activity indicate that you intend to make it profitable.

-- Your losses are due to circumstances beyond your control (or are normal in the start-up phase of your type of business)
+- Your losses are due to circumstances beyond your control, or they are normal in the start-up phase of your type of business.

-- You (or your advisors) have the knowledge needed to carry on the activity as a successful business
+- You (or your advisors) have the knowledge necessary to carry on the activity as a successful business.

-- The activity makes a profit in some years, and
+- The activity makes a profit in some years.

 Did You Materially Participate?

-The passive activity loss limitations control when and how much of your losses are allowed.
-Three rules apply here.
+Passive activity loss limitations control when and how much of your losses are allowed, and three rules apply here.

-Five hundred hours might be a pretty high target for people who are renting out their cars through a sharing economy platform, but this is just one test.
+Five hundred hours might seem like a high target for people who are renting out their cars through a sharing-economy platform, but this is just one test.

-Another test asks if the taxpayer participated in activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as any other person involved in the activity, including non-owners.
+Another test asks whether the taxpayer participated in an activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as that of any other person involved in the activity, including non-owners.
 This might be a more feasible target for people who are renting out their cars.

-Yet another test asks if the taxpayer's participation in the activity for the year was substantially all of the participation in the activity by all individuals, including any non-owners, for the year.
-In other words, this test is asking if the taxpayer did substantially all the work of renting out the car.
+Yet another test asks whether the taxpayer's participation in the activity for the year was substantially all of the participation in the activity by all individuals, including any non-owners, for the year.
+In other words, this test asks whether the taxpayer did substantially all the work of renting out the car.
 If so, the taxpayer materially participated in the business.

 Is Your Business a Passive Activity?

 You've already determined that your car rental activity is a business and it's conducted for profit.
 You're reporting the income and deducting expenses on Schedule C. After deducting all expenses related to the car rental activity, you have negative net income—a loss.
-At this point, you need to ask yourself if this loss is limited by the passive activity rules.
+At this point, you must ask yourself whether this loss is limited by the passive activity rules.

-If not, the full amount of the loss is carried to Form 1040, where the loss offsets any other income you've reported.
-If yes, the loss is suspended.
-The loss is not carried to your Form 1040.
-Instead, it's carried over to next year's tax return where it offsets any net positive income on next year's car rental Schedule C.
+The full amount of the loss is carried to Form 1040 if it's not, and the loss offsets any other income you've reported.
+It is suspended if it is limited, which means that it can't be carried over to your Form 1040, but it can be carried over to next year's tax return, where it can offset any net positive income on next year's car rental Schedule C.

 If It's Not a Business

-Rental income is taxed as ordinary income if renting out a personal vehicle is not a business.
-Indicate that the income is from the rental of personal property so the IRS will know what type of income you're reporting there.
+Rental income is taxed as ordinary income if renting out a personal vehicle isn't a business.
+You should indicate that the income is from the rental of personal property so that the IRS knows what type of income you're reporting.

-Rule of Thumb: Are You Profitable in 3 out of 5 Years?
+Are You Profitable in Three Out of Five Years?

-The IRS will presume that an activity is carried out for profit if the activity produces profits in at least three out of the last five years, including the current year.
+The IRS will presume that an activity is carried out for profit if the activity produces profits in at least three out of the preceding five tax years, including the current year.
 The IRS might wonder whether your car rental activity is actually a not-for-profit activity if it were to fail this three-out-of-five-year test.
-And remember, not-for-profit activities are treated like hobbies.

-You can ask the IRS to hold off on making a determination about whether your car rental activity is conducted for profit.
-In technical jargon, this is called making an election and it's made by filing Form 5213 with your tax return. .
-You can ask the IRS to wait until you have five years of activity.
-Then you and the IRS can review the full five years to see whether your car rental activity has generated profits in at least three of those five years.
+You can ask the IRS to hold off on making a determination about whether your car rental activity is conducted for profit, however.
+This is called making an "election," and you can do so by filing Form 5213 with your tax return.
+You can ask the IRS to wait until you have had five years of activity, and then you and the IRS can review the full five years to see whether your car rental activity has generated profits in at least three of them.

-It's important to keep track of the number of hours that every person—owner, staff, and contractors—dedicates to the business.
-Keep track the number of days for each rental, and take the average to see if it might be less than seven days at the end of the year.
+It's important to keep track of the number of hours that every person—owner, staff, and contractors—dedicates to your business.
+Keep track of the number of days for each rental, and take the average to see whether it might be less than seven days at the end of the year.
 If so, any losses for the car rental business are not limited by the passive activity loss limitations.
-That means the net loss from Schedule C would flow to Form 1040 where that loss can offset other types of income.

 You'll also want to keep a log of your rentals, measuring the number of days the car is rented out.
-Measure the number of miles driven at the end of the year versus the total miles the car was driven.
+Measure the number of miles driven under rent as of the end of the year versus the total miles the car was driven.